 Technical assistance: Michele Galletti and Carlo Crovato

-- Exhibited at El Museo de Los Sures, New York, USA
+- Exhibited in 2014 at El Museo de Los Sures, New York, USA

 - Michelle Galletti on Offshoring Pathways, 2014 – view PDF (English)